 Sections of District 2 transfer to District 3, and the field values in the District Window update.

-Your map and resulting table results may not appear exactly as the example image in this lesson.
+Your map and resulting table results may not appear exactly as the example image in this tutorial.

 In the District Window, notice the column for TOTAL.
 You want to ensure that for both District 2 and District 3, the population is maintained around 720,000.

-For the BLACKNH_P column, representing the percentage of Non-Hispanic Black population, you will aim to redraw the boundaries so the value for District 3 is between 40 and 50 percent.
+For the BLACKNH_P column, representing the percentage of Non-Hispanic Black population, you'll aim to redraw the boundaries so the value for District 3 is between 40 and 50 percent.

 Next, you'll activate District 2 and use the Select geographies by polygon tool to make incremental changes.